-15.9.1 Hamer-Byers - Upper Freeport Seam Surface Reserve (Map 11)
+15.9.1 Hamer-Byers - Upper Freeport Seam Surface Reserve (Map 10)

 Hamer-Byers is in Somerset County, Pennsylvania within the USGS Somerset 7.5-Minute quadrangle.
 The property contains surface and associated auger mineable reserves.
 The Hamer mine is complete; however, mining on the Byers permit is active.
 Surface mining rights are reported as controlled on this property, and the mineral is controlled through lease and the reserves are permitted.
-Based on information provided by Corsa, it has been estimated that approximately 100 percent of the Upper Freeport auger production could potentially enter the metallurgical coal market, with 50 percent of the surface production going to the steam market.
 The property is projected to produce a metallurgical grade product.
-Surface mining ratios within the reserve area are approximately 7.8:1.
+Surface mining ratios within the reserve area are approximately 12.8:1.

-Table 15-13: Hamer-Byers Surface Reserve Summary
+Table 15-11: Hamer-Byers Surface Reserve Summary

 Total Demonstrated By Permit Status

 Type/seam Proven Probable Total Permitted Not Permitted

 Surface-mineable

-Upper Freeport 10,800 0 10,800 10,800 0
+Upper Freeport 5,800 0 5,800 5,800 0

 Auger -mineable

-Upper Freeport 6,900 0 6,900 6,900 0
+Upper Freeport 1,900 0 1,900 1,900 0

 Grand Total

-Total 17,700 0 17,700 17,700 0
+Total 7,700 0 7,700 7,700 0

-15.9.2 Rhoads II - Upper, Middle and Lower Kittanning Seams Reserve (Maps 9A, B and C)
+15.9.2 Rhoads II - Upper, Middle and Lower Kittanning Seams Reserve (Maps 8A, 8B and 8C)

 Rhoads is in Somerset County, Pennsylvania within the USGS Boswell 7.5-Minute quadrangle.
-Based on information provided by Corsa, it has been estimated that approximately 70 percent of coal production from this property could potentially enter the metallurgical coal market, with the remainder going to the steam market.
 The Rhoads property is classified as an active surface mine property along with associated auger mining.
 Surface mining rights are reported as controlled on this property, the mineral is controlled through lease and the reserves are permitted.
-Surface mining ratios of approximately 11.2:1 are estimated within the reserve area.
+Surface mining ratios of approximately 12.5:1 are estimated within the reserve area.
 The Lower Freeport seam, previously addressed in the 2014 TR, has since been exhausted by auger mining.

-Table 15-14: Rhoads II Surface Coal Reserve Summary (Moist Recoverable Basis)
+Table 15-12: Rhoads II Surface Coal Reserve Summary (Moist Recoverable Basis)

-1 Total Demonstrated By Permit Status
+Total Demonstrated By Permit Status

 Type/seam Proven Probable Total Permitted Not Permitted

 Surface-mineable

-Upper Kittanning 95,100 0 95,100 95,100 0
+Upper Kittanning 146,000 0 146,000 146,000 0

-Middle Kittanning 51,300 0 51,300 51,300 0
+Middle Kittanning 68,800 0 68,800 68,800 0

-Lower Kittanning 89,100 0 89,100 89,100 0
+Lower Kittanning 198,600 0 198,600 198,600 0

-Total 235,500 0 235,500 235,500 0
+Total 413,400 0 413,400 413,400 0

 Auger-mineable

-Upper Kittanning 8,400 0 8,400 8,400 0
+Upper Kittanning 3,100 0 3,100 3,100 0

-Middle Kittanning 13,400 0 13,400 13,400 0
+Middle Kittanning 3,800 0 3,800 3,800 0

-Lower Kittanning 13,800 0 13,800 13,800 0
+Lower Kittanning 9,500 0 9,500 9,500 0

-Total 35,600 0 35,600 35,600 0
+Total 16,400 0 16,400 16,400 0

 Grand Total

-Total 271,100 0 271,100 271,100 0
+Total 429,800 0 429,800 429,800 0

-15.9.3 Schrock Run - Lower Freeport and Upper Kittanning Seams Reserve (Maps 10A and B)
+15.9.3 Schrock Run - Lower Freeport and Upper Kittanning Seams Reserve (Maps 9A and 9B)

 Schrock Run (and the associated Schrock Run Extension area) is located in Somerset County, Pennsylvania within portions of the USGS Stoystown and Berlin 7.5-Minute quadrangles.
 This property is immediately west of the Cambria Preparation Plant.
 The Lower Freeport seam has been previously surface and underground mined within the project boundary of this property.
 Lower Freeport reserve tonnage will include some surface remining of existing underground mine workings.
 The Upper Kittanning seam reserves include highwall mining tons.
 The highwall mining area was previously designated for auger mining.
-Based on information provided by Corsa, it has been estimated that approximately 55 percent of coal production from this property could potentially enter the metallurgical coal market, with the remainder going to the steam market.

 The Schrock Run (including the associated Schrock Run Extension area) property is active.
 Surface mining rights are reported as controlled on this property, the mineral is controlled through lease and ownership and the reserves are permitted.
-Surface mining ratios are 27.4: 1 within the reserve area.
+Surface mining ratios are 31.8: 1 within the reserve area.

-Table 15-15: Schrock Run/Schrock Run Extension Surface Coal Reserve Summary (Moist Recoverable Basis)
+Table 15-13: Schrock Run/Schrock Run Extension Surface Coal Reserve Summary (Moist Recoverable Basis)